 - A graduate of a medical school outside of the United States who meets one or more of the qualifications listed under the application section below

-In order to qualify for our fellowship you must also qualify for a State of Utah Medical License, which requires 2 years of ACGME training in the United States.
-All selected candidates will be required to comply with the Health Sciences Center drug testing policy and criminal background check.
+In order to qualify for the fellowship you must also qualify for a State of Utah Medical License, which requires 2 years of ACGME training in the United States.
+All selected candidates will be required to comply with the University of Utah Health Sciences Center drug testing policy and criminal background check.

 In addition to the above, international medical graduates must also include the following: